priyanka-raina/priyanka-raina.github.io/_pages/ee272a-winter2021.md

 **Canvas**: All documents, including lecture notes, and lecture video recordings will be posted on Canvas.
 **Piazza**: For questions about lectures and homework we will use Piazza.

-## Class Project
+## Course Project
-This is a project based class, and there is a lot of material that we need to cover in a quarter.
+This is a project based course, and there is a lot of material that we need to cover in a quarter.
 As a result you will be introduced to a number of new tools that you will learn through weekly tasks to build your project.
 The project will involve building a large digital design (a neural network accelerator) and an analog design (a phase-locked loop (PLL)) from scratch.
 We recommend forming teams of two for all homework.

 ## Pre-requisites
 [EE271](/ee271-autumn2019/) is a pre-requisite for this course.
 Please talk to us if you have any questions about pre-requisites.